Qinxiaoye/xpfem/README.md

 # xpfem
 A python package for finite element method (FEM) in solid mechanics

-You should download all the code and install the follow packages:
+You should download all the code and install the following packages:
 * numpy
 * scipy
 * pyvista

+You can install the packages by
+1. pip install numpy
+2. pip install scipy
+3. pip insall pyvista

-run the test.py or other test file, you can get the displace and stress as following
+Run the test.py or other test file, you can get the displace and stress as following

 <div align="center">
     <img src="https://github.com/Qinxiaoye/xpfem/blob/main/figure/beam.png">